petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DparentWikiPageId={wiki-page-id} WikiPages_GET_FromParent
    ```

-1. Execute the `WikiPage_PUT_ById` shell script or Java class using either of the above Wiki page IDs for its parameter.
+1. Execute `WikiPage_PUT_ById` using either of the above Wiki page IDs for its parameter.
 This replaces the original page's content with the content defined in the API call.

    **For cURL:**